• Skip to primary navigation

 This almond flour banana bread is made with almond flour and only sweetened with bananas.
-That's right - this paleo banana bread has no added sugar!
+That's right - this healthy banana bread has no added sugar!
 It's an amazing, moist bread that's perfect on it's own or topped with a bit of almond butter and honey.

 My favorite way to use up extra ripe bananas is in baked goods, like in this almond flour banana bread.
 Plus, making a loaf in the evening and then serving it for breakfast makes my mornings easy.
 I'm all about simplifying breakfast when I can!